Migrating from HPC

 - the modules - we have installed the latest versions of software

-- the queues - there are fewer queues, and you need to set a time limit
+- the queues - there are different queues, and you need to set a time limit

 - the queueing system - on HPC it is the licenced LSF system, one ADA it is the opensource SLURM system.
 This has save a lot of money on licences, which has been used instead on increasing the number of nodes